Updates from the Dean of Mohawk International

-Can I work more than my current part-time hours once Mohawk has switched to an online model?
+Can I work more than my current part-time hours (20 hours/week)?

-As this is not a scheduled break and classes are still being delivered, international students are not able to work over their current allotted hours.
-Please continue monitoring the IRCC resource here for information on international work permits: https://www.canada.ca/en/immigration-refugees-citizenship.html
+Otherwise, as this is not a scheduled break and classes are still being delivered, international students are not able to work over their current allotted hours.

-Are study and work permits still being processed by Immigraion, Refugees and Citizenship Canada (IRCC)?
+Are study and work permits still being processed by Immigration, Refugees and Citizenship Canada (IRCC)?

 Information we have received indicates that IRCC continues to process permits and has extended deadlines for applicants to provide required documentation.
 However, service delivery has been and will continue to be severely impacted.
 Please monitor the IRCC COVID-19 Special Measures page and the IRCC COVID-19 Temporary Residence page for updates.